astoler428/SH-API/README.md

 All decisions are based on a random probability, so even if for example there is only a 10% chance of blind conflicting as Hitler, it may happen.

-**Note:** Meta pairings and seating position is not considered.
-There are no situations where a fascist will default to playing a B to get the gun or play a B to keep the most number of fascists in government.
+**Note:** Meta pairings and seating position are not considered.
+Decisions are not based on trying to keep the most number of fascists in government or getting liberals skipped.

 ### President Discard